Codexee/Iridium_Oxide_ASE.ipynb/paper.md

 The software is openly available on GitHub at **[https://github.com/Codexee/Iridium_Oxide_ASE](https://github.com/Codexee/Iridium_Oxide_ASE)** under the MIT License.

-An archived version of the repository corresponding to this paper is available on Zenodo with DOI: **TBD**.
+An archived version of the repository will be created and assigned a DOI upon successful completion of the JOSS review, in accordance with JOSS submission guidelines.

 ## Reproducibility

 The repository contains the Python source code, documentation, example notebooks, and reference outputs required to reproduce the results presented in this paper.
 Continuous integration ensures that the workflow remains reproducible across updates.

-The archived Zenodo release provides a static snapshot of the codebase used to generate the Hamiltonians reported here.
+The archived release will provide a static snapshot of the codebase used to generate the Hamiltonians reported here.
 All parameters and choices in the workflow are deterministic or explicitly controlled, ensuring that the example results can be reproduced exactly given the specified software versions.

 ## Future Work